Home > Flagship Programmes > Temasek Humanities Programme (THP)

 Temasek Humanities Programme (THP)

 One of only seven A-Level MOE Humanities Scholarship Centres, the Temasek Humanities Programme (THP) was founded in 1982 and has been home to some truly distinguished individuals.
-The THP aims to create leaders in the Humanities; nurturing students to engage with real world issues through a mix of self-directed yet challenging activities.
-In 2018, the THP expanded its ambit to also develop our talented IP Temasek Academy (Humanities) students in IP3 and IP4.
+The THP aims to create leaders in the Humanities; embracing the spirit of inquiry to nurture thoughtful, independent and action-oriented navigators of an increasingly complex and fast-paced world.

 At the core of the THP, students are exposed to a quality curriculum.
-All THP students will get their own homeroom where they are given the autonomy to create a conducive and personalised learning experience for themselves.
+All THP students will get their own homeroom where they are given the autonomy to explore the Humanities.
 In the subjects of Economics, Geography, History and Literature, the traditional curriculum of the THP student is enhanced to give students more opportunities to uncover the connections and applications of these subjects.

 To learn more about us, please feel free to reach out to the programme coordinator, Mr Koh Weining at firstname.lastname@example.org .